 Parents are especially enamored with the idea of their kids learning to code, with a recent poll indicating that 90% of U.S. parents would like coding for kids to be a part of school curriculums.

 And why not?
 Learning how to code at a young age can set your child up for a lifetime of success.
 Thanks to the normalization of online learning, more kids are comfortable with the idea of extra classes taken via online coding academies and programs.

-In this guide, we’re going to discuss coding for kids: the benefits, the statistics, and why this particular brand of computer literacy is so important right now.
+In this guide, we’ll discuss coding for kids: the benefits, the statistics, and why this particular brand of computer literacy is so important.

 (And if you’re interested in a deeper dive into the more technical aspects of why coding for kids is so important, check out my article on Computer Coding for Kids: Is it a Fad or an Essential New Literacy?)